 Occasional forgetfulness is not the same as memory loss.
 Normal age related memory lapses include forgetting what you walked into a room for, and sometimes misplacing personal items.
 More serious memory problems could be an early warning of Alzheimer’s/dementia – see this description on age related memory changes for more detail.

 Online Number Span Memory Test

 This well known memory test is used in many cognitive and neuroscience research labs.
-The Digit Span test can be a useful screening tool ( but not diagnostic) to test for possible signs of dementia and cognitive impairment.
+The Digit Span test can be a useful screening tool to test for possible signs of dementia and cognitive impairment.